DavilsonJunior/DavilsonJunior/README.md

 ### Hey there

 **I'm Davilson Paulino da Cunha Junior 👨‍🚀**.
-I'm a Front-end developer, but also I have experience with Back-end e Mobile
+I'm a Full-stack developer, but also I have experience with Back-end e Mobile

 Currently, I work with **React Native** in a personal project.:iphone: